Advancing the Science of Psychology from Infancy to Old Age

-It’s my pleasure to welcome you to our website!
-I invite you to browse these pages for an introduction to the people, places, and events that are the life of our department.
-For the latest updates and news, check out our department newsletter.
+It’s my pleasure to welcome you to UA Psychology and introduce to the people, places, and events that are the life of our department.
+For the latest updates and news, check out our department newsletter or our facebook page.

 Lee Ryan, Professor and Head

 November 28, 2016